-In the spring of 2018, CODART is going to Bruges – the birthplace of the Flemish Primitives.
-This compact city with its rich atmosphere is the venue for the CODART 21 Congress with the theme Old Masters, Old-Fashioned?
+In the spring of 2018, CODART went to Bruges – the birthplace of the Flemish Primitives.
+This compact city with its rich atmosphere was the venue for the CODART 21 Congress with the theme Old Masters, Old-Fashioned?
 The numerous art treasures that are preserved there, not only in museums but also in churches, historic buildings, and archives, testify to the city’s multifaceted history.
-With thanks to the indispensable help of our host, the Musea Brugge, we are able to put together a wide-ranging program of excursions, enabling you to visit a large number of locations, often with a peek behind the scenes.
+With thanks to the indispensable help of our host, the Musea Brugge, we were able to put together a wide-ranging program of excursions, enabling you to visit a large number of locations, often with a peek behind the scenes.

 Congress theme: Old Masters, Old-Fashioned?

 Much has changed in recent decades for museums that have Old Master collections, and the curator’s role is no exception.
 Some of these changes reflect internal developments within the museum sector while others have sprung from the ceaseless changes in the outside world.
 Every museum and each curator responds differently to these trends.
 While some curators bemoan the deep crisis that is afflicting the art world, we find others speaking enthusiastically of an unprecedented period of growth and opportunities.